zeroluck/docs/sources/reference/ldap/schema.md

  * __gluuAttributeEditType__ Specify in oxTrust who can update an attribute, admin or user
  * __gluuAttributeName__ Specify an identifier for an attribute.
 May be multi-value where an attribute has two names, like givenName and first-name.
  * __gluuAttributeOrigin__ Specify the person objectclass associated with the attribute, used for display purposes in oxTrust.
- * __gluuAttributePrivacyLevel__ Not used, but displayed by oxTrust.
-Could be used to tag sensitivity of attributes for release.
  * __gluuAttributeSystemEditType__ TODO - still required?
  * __gluuAttributeType__ Data type of attribute.
 Values can be string, photo, numeric, date
  * __gluuAttributeUsageType__ TODO - Usage?
 Value can be OpenID